-One of the major themes in my life this past year is letting go.
+One of the major themes in my life the past few years is letting go.
 Today, I wanted to go into detail on some of the things I’ve let go of or that I’m still working to let go.

 For so many reasons, it’s the right time for me to let go of some things—mostly internal things that were weighing me down.